 Idlewilde Campground is the first campground you encounter as you enter Cave Creek Canyon from the east.
 To get to these 9 streamside sites shaded by Arizona cypress trees, you’ll have to traverse Cave Creek on a one lane bridge.

 Sites at Idlewild are best suited for camping in tents, vans, or pickup truck campers.
-Trailers up to 16 feet are permitted, however.
+No trailers are permitted.

 Note: Black bears are common in the area.